ArunHub/Q-A/react int.md

  24. bootstrap and its uses
  25. responsive design
  26. saga/thunk
- 27. diff react n jquery dom -> modularity -> react inject component as dependecny -> in jquery we should use every code on load

  28. redirect and do form get authenticated when url comes as localhost:3000/form
  29. merge props
  30. commonly used header requests